Music of Spain: Castile, Madrid and León

 A large inland region, Castile, Madrid and Leon were Celtiberian country before its annexation and cultural latinization by the Roman Empire but it is extremely doubtful that anything from the musical traditions of the Celtic era have survived.

-Ever since, the area has been a musical melting pot; including Roman, Visigothic, Jewish, Moorish, Italian, French and Roma influences, but the longstanding influences from the surrounding regions and Portugal continue to play an important role.
+Ever since, the area has been a musical melting pot, including Roman, Visigothic, Jewish, Moorish, Italian, French and Roma influences, but the longstanding influences from the surrounding regions and Portugal continue to play an important role.
 Areas within Castile and León generally tend to have more musical affinity with neighboring regions than with more distant parts of the region.
 This has given the region diverse musical traditions.

 Jota is popular, but is uniquely slow in Castile and León, unlike its more energetic Aragonese version.
 Instrumentation also varies much from the one in Aragon.
 Northern León, that shares a language relationship with a region in northern Portugal and the Spanish regions of Asturias and Galicia, also shares their musical influences.
 Here, the gaita (bagpipe) and tabor pipe playing traditions are prominent.

 In most of Castile, there is a strong tradition of dance music for dulzaina (shawm) and rondalla groups.
 Popular rhythms include 5/8 charrada and circle dances, jota and habas verdes.
 As in many other parts of the Iberian peninsula, ritual dances include paloteos (stick dances).

 Salamanca is known as the home of tuna, a serenade played with guitars and tambourines, mostly by students dressed in medieval clothing.
 Madrid is known for its chotis music, a local variation to the 19th-century schottische dance.
 Flamenco, although not considered native, is popular among some urbanites but is mainly confined to Madrid.

 Catalonia

 Though Catalonia is best known for sardana music played by a cobla, there are other traditional styles of dance music like ball de bastons (stick-dances), galops, ball de gitanes.
 Music is at the forefront in cercaviles and celebrations similar to Patum in Berga.

 Flabiol (a five-hole tabor pipe), gralla or dolçaina (a shawm) and sac de gemecs (a local bagpipe) are traditional folk instruments that make part of some coblas.

 Catalan gipsies and Andalusian immigrants to Catalonia created their own style of rumba called rumba catalana which is a popular style that's similar to flamenco, but not technically part of the flamenco canon.
 The rumba catalana originated in Barcelona when the rumba and other Afro-Cuban styles arrived from Cuba in the 19th and early 20th centuries.
 Catalan performers adapted them to the flamenco format and made it their own.
-Though often dismissed by aficionados as "fake" flamenco, rumba catalana remains wildly popular to this day.
+Though often dismissed by aficionados as "fake" flamenco, rumba catalana remains popular.

 The havaneres singers remain popular.
 Nowadays, young people cultivate Rock català popular music, as some years ago the Nova Cançó was relevant.